Hieromon/AutoConnect/mkdocs/apiconfig.md

 </dl>

 !!! warning "It will conflict with user data."
-    If the sketch leaves this offset at zero, it will conflict the storage area of credentials with the user sketch owned data.
+    If the Sketch leaves this offset at zero, it will conflict the storage area of credentials with the user sketch owned data.
 It needs to use the behind of credential area.

 ### <i class="fa fa-caret-right"></i> channel